-spawning and embryo incubation period generally extends from October through March, but may occur earlier if temperature conditions fall below 60°F (Moyle 2002; NMFS 2008a).
+The timing of adult Chinook salmon spawning activity is influenced by water temperatures.
+In general, when daily average water temperatures decrease to approximately 60 degrees Fahrenheit (°F), female Chinook salmon begin to construct nests (i.e., redds) into which their eggs are eventually released and simultaneously fertilized by males.
+Fall-run Chinook salmon require gravel and cobble areas, primarily at the heads of riffles, with water flow through the substrate for spawning.
+Gravel and cobble sizes can range from 0.1 to 6 inches.
+The fall-run Chinook salmon spawning and embryo incubation period generally extends from October through March, but may occur earlier if temperature conditions fall below 60°F (Moyle 2002; NMFS 2008a).
 Within the Project Vicinity, fall-run Chinook salmon fry emergence typically occurs from late December through March (Moyle 2002).
-Growth rates are largely influenced by water temperature, and the optimal range of juvenile rearing temperatures is 55°F-65°F. Young Chinook salmon will survive and grow within the range of 41°F-66°F, whereas steady temperatures above 75°F are lethal (UC Davis 2009).
+Growth rates are largely influenced by water temperature, and the optimal range of juvenile rearing temperatures is 55°F-65°F. Young Chinook salmon will survive and grow within the range of 41°F-66°F, but steady temperatures above 75°F are lethal (UC Davis 2009).

 In the Central Valley, fall-run Chinook salmon are the most numerous of the four salmon runs and are the principal run raised in hatcheries (Moyle 2002).
-Historical accounts indicate that prior to construction of the original Bullards Bar Dam in the early 1920s, large numbers of Chinook salmon were present as far upstream as Downieville on the North Yuba River, but these runs were believed to be the ESA-listed spring-run Chinook salmon (Yoshiyama et al. 2001).
+Historical accounts indicate that prior to construction of the original Bullards Bar Dam in the early 1920s, large numbers of Chinook salmon were present as far upstream as Downieville on the North Yuba River, but these runs were believed to be spring-run Chinook salmon (Yoshiyama et al. 2001).
 Although actual numbers are not known, historical annual escapements of Chinook salmon into the Sacramento River are estimated to have reached 600,000 spawners (Massa and McKibbin 2005; Massa 2008).
-Within Yuba County, the Bear, Feather and Yuba (downstream of USACE's Englebright Dam) river watersheds support runs of Chinook salmon (CDWR 2008, 2009; UC Davis 2009).
+Within Yuba County, the Bear, Feather, and Yuba (downstream of USACE's Englebright Dam) river watersheds support runs of Chinook salmon (CDWR 2008, 2009; UC Davis 2009).

-Fall-run Chinook salmon are raised at five major Central Valley hatcheries that release more than 32 million smolts each year into California waterbodies (CDFG 2007).
-While hatchery programs can increase overall returns to the fishery, Lindley et al. (2007) concluded that hatchery programs have negative effects on wild populations of Chinook salmon, which can stem from competition by hatchery fish with wild juveniles, and straying of hatchery fish both within and between basins and resultant introgression of hatchery stocks with native populations.
+Fall-run Chinook salmon are raised at five major Central Valley hatcheries that release more than 32 million smolts each year into California water bodies (CDFG 2007b).
+While hatchery programs can increase overall returns to the fishery, Lindley et al. (2007) concluded that hatchery programs have negative effects on wild populations of Chinook salmon due to competition by hatchery fish with wild juveniles, and straying of hatchery fish both within and between basins and resultant introgression of hatchery stocks with native populations.